 On Wednesday, more work was needed on the transmission and I took advantage of the extra time and traveled south to Prince Edward County to the famous Sand Banks Park.
 I’ve never seen anything like these hills and valleys of sand dunes that extend in every direction.
 I walked away from the starting point for over 45 minutes and still hadn’t seen a fraction of all the dunes that surround this park.
 Stunning!

 After walking in the interior of the dunes I headed for the shore of the bay, and saw families enjoying the water on the way back.
 I walked in it too and it felt great.

 I also saw milk weed and then looked around for Monarch Butterflies.
 I even got a photo of one while it fluttered around the plant.

-Before leaving Belleville on Wednesdy afternoon we visited Uncle Dick, Aunt Willy and Cousin Dirk de Boer and his wife Janice and said So Long and Thanks.
-Aunt Willy sent us along with more yummy treats as well.
+Before leaving Belleville on Wednesdy afternoon we visited Uncle Dick, Aunt Willy and Cousin Dirk de Boer and his wife Janice and said our farewells for now.
+Aunt Willy sent us along with some of her famous cookies.

 By 5pm we arrived in Trenton, Ontario and the beginning of the Trent Severn Waterway – our next 230+ mile, 45 lock adventure.
 We continued on to the first lock, which was closed so we tied up there for the night.

 We had a surprise visitor last night!
 Judy drove to the lock after playing tennis, bringing us the steps we sadly left behind in Kingston.
 Thank-you Judy!